-Social media is a fast and effective way to communicate to your families, local community and even potential staff.
+Social media for child care is a fast and effective way to communicate to your families, local community and even potential staff.
 It’s your chance to put your digital footprint on an online world through a virtual community of like-minded people.

 If you’re thinking about a social media strategy for your early childhood education centre, here are some tips to get you started.

 During the past five years, social media use has increased exponentially – Facebook by 200%1, Twitter by 660%2 – and today people spend more time on social media than any other internet activity3.

 - When do they read your posts?